carbon-language/carbon-lang/docs/project/principles/error_handling.md

 #### Examples

-The `pop` operation on a Carbon queue will return the value removed from the queue.
+If the Carbon standard library includes queues, the `pop` operation on a Carbon queue will return the value removed from the queue.
 This is in contrast to C++'s `std::queue::pop()`, which does not return the value popped from the queue, because
 [that would not be exception-safe](https://isocpp.org/blog/2016/06/quick-q-why-doesnt-stdqueuepop-return-value) due to the possibility of an out-of-memory error while copying that value.
 Instead, the user must first examine the front of the queue, and then pop it as